 Consider whether or not your penchant for cheap goods is actually costing you.
 If you find you are buying the same things over and over again, it might be time to spend a little more up front to save money down the road.

 You can save a great deal of money doing some things on your own.
 However, some projects ought not be attempted by the budding DIY-er.
 If you are trying to save money by working on something major, you could actually end up costing yourself a great deal.
 What if you mess it up?
 In some cases, you could mess up something serious, and then have to pay for it to be fixed.
 Fixing a botched project can be way more expensive than paying a professional in the first place.
 Know your limitations, and understand when a project is simply beyond you.

 Skimping on Maintenance

 There are some basic maintenance items that need to be taken care of if you want your home, car and body to last a little bit longer.
 Take care of home maintenance issues sooner in order to avoid paying more later when minor problems become big messes.
 The same is true of taking care of your car.
-Following regular maintenance schedules, such as changing fluids regularly, can help ensure that your car runs better, and that you spend less in the long run as major systems break down.
+Following regular maintenance schedules, such as changing fluids regularly, can help ensure that your car runs better.
+You will spend less in the long run as major systems break down less frequently.